Blondies with Pecans

 More dessert bar recipes

 If you like these blondie bars, I suggest trying these similar recipes.
 Nutella blondies have a chocolate hazelnut filling.
-If you like coconut, you have to try these pecan coconut blondies.
+If you like coconut, you have to try these congo bars with coconut.
 And for you peanut butter lovers, you have to try these Reese’s Pieces peanut butter blondies.

 This blondies recipe is a favorite of mine.
 It can be made without an electric mixer and has plenty of sweet flavor in every bite!
 Did you enjoy this recipe?
 Be sure to tag @ifyougiveablondeakitchen on social media so I can see your dessert!